 A Day in the Life of Our Students

-A big congrats to Film Connection for Film Production & Editing graduates Noah Cook
+Recent Film Connection for Film Production & Editing

-Here’s where you get the 411 on what RRFC students are doing, so (subscribe
+What to get the latest info on what RRFC students are doing?
+Subscribe